Sunday, November 3, 2024

 - You would think that since the show had more things on it's big summer hit checklist this year than just "Tayvis Kelswift" and "Barbenheimer" they'd have an advantage but no...this just made the show feel to unfocused and overcrowded with scattered references for seemingly no one.

 - Speaking of scattered and unfocused, cast airtime was heavily unbalanced tonight.
-It saddens me to see what should be an ensemble show return to its "star system" and just have Bowen Yang dominate the show with slight assists from Kenan Thompson, Chloe Troast and Marcello Hernandez leaving crumbs for everyone else.
+It saddens me to see what should be an ensemble show return to its "star system" and just have Bowen Yang dominate the show with slight assists from Kenan Thompson, Chloe Fineman and Marcello Hernandez leaving crumbs for everyone else.
 Still, Andrew Dismukes, James Austin Johnson and Devon Walker made the most of what they got.

 - The three newest hires were practically invisible, but hey, I guess that's to be expected.
 It's rare that a featured player makes their first big splash in their very first episode on the show.
 Give them time.